plone/training/docs/content-editing/creating-managing-and-reordering-blocks.md

     _Add the type of block you want_
     ````

 1. Manage a block in the block itself.
-The Image block allows you to browse for an image or upload one.
+    The image block allows you to browse for an image or upload one.

     Most blocks also provide options in the sidebar under the {guilabel}`block` tab.